gmartinez-dbai/iqtoolkit-analyzer/ROADMAP.md

 ## Release & Versioning (short)

-See the published release process and versioning guide in the documentation: `docs/release-process.md`.
+See `docs/release-process.md`.

 Key points:
 - `VERSION` at repo root is the single source of truth.
-- Use the provided GitHub Action `/.github/workflows/propagate-version.yml` to propagate and tag releases.
+- Use the `scripts/propagate_version.py` utility (with `--dry-run` first) to sync versions and create tags.
-- Automate changelog generation (Release Drafter or conventional-changelog) and add security scans to CI for release gating.
+- For packaging, use Poetry: `poetry build && poetry publish` (service packages that are meant for PyPI).

 ## Contributing

 See issues labeled with `good-first-issue` or `help-wanted` for ways to contribute!

 Questions or suggestions?
-Email: gio@gmartinez.net
+Email: gio@iqtoolkit.ai
 ---

 **Made with ❤️ for Database performance optimization**